conorbergin/website/src/strandbeest/index.md

 layout: post.njk
 ---

+_22 Sep 2022 -- Adapted from a University Project_

 The [Strandbeests](https://www.strandbeest.com/) are a family of kinetic sculptures developed by Theo Jansen.
 At their centre is a linkage which is responsible for their organic gait.